slak44/chrome-new-tab/README.md

 - Use `npm install --save` to add your dependencies
 - Add the `html`, `css` and `js` sections to the `package.json` described below
 - Optionally add the `babel` config
-- Run the bundler (`node bundler.js`), the first argument being the plugin folder
+- Run the bundler (`node bundler.js`), the first argument being the plugin folder, and the second being a path where the compiled file should be placed

-The resulting .js file can be found in `$PWD/build/nameOfPlugin-plugin.js`.

 #### Using installed dependencies
 After a dependency is eval'd, whatever it exports is placed in the global scope, in a variable named after the package.